Hyphanet: Protocol

 This change required major changes in the routing algorithm.
 Every node has a location, which is a number between 0 and 1.
 When a key is requested, first the node checks the local data store.
 If it's not found, the key's hash is turned into another number in the same range, and the request is routed to the node whose location is closest to the key.
 This goes on until some number of hops is exceeded, there are no more nodes to search, or the data is found.
 If the data is found, it is cached on each node along the path.
 So there is no one source node for a key, and attempting to find where it is currently stored will result in it being cached more widely.
 Essentially the same process is used to insert a document into the network: the data is routed according to the key until it runs out of hops, and if no existing document is found with the same key, it is stored on each node.
 If older data is found, the older data is propagated and returned to the originator, and the insert "collides".

 But this works only if the locations are clustered in the right way.
-Freenet assumes that the darknet (a subset of the global social network) is a small-world network, and nodes constantly attempt to swap locations (using the Metropolis–Hastings algorithm) in order to minimize their distance to their neighbors.
+Hyphanet assumes that the darknet (a subset of the global social network) is a small-world network, and nodes constantly attempt to swap locations (using the Metropolis–Hastings algorithm) in order to minimize their distance to their neighbors.
 If the network actually is a small-world network, Freenet should find data reasonably quickly; ideally on the order of $O\big([\log(n)]^2\big)$ hops in big O notation.
 However, it does not guarantee that data will be found at all.